 One important way we raise awareness and educate Americans is through our many events, including our signature gathering the Fiscal Summit.
 The Foundation regularly convenes policy leaders, experts, and elected officials from across the political and ideological spectrum to discuss fiscal and economic issues and policy solutions.

-Through strategic sponsorships of events like Politico Morning Money Breakfast Briefing the Peterson Foundation highlights a range of voices in the conversation about our fiscal and economic future, including top leaders from Capitol Hill and the business community.
+Through strategic sponsorship of events like the Politico Playbook Interview series, the Peterson Foundation highlights a range of voices in the conversation about our fiscal and economic future, including top leaders from Capitol Hill and the business community.
 We also host Congressional briefings and meetings with leaders in Washington and across the country, fostering thoughtful dialogue and debate about ways to grow and strengthen our economy.

 The Fiscal Confidence Index is a monthly survey that provides policymakers, reporters, and the general public with a regular and current measurement of how Americans view the nation's fiscal condition and Washington’s progress in addressing it.